Ferdilii/motorized_macro_rail_int_fix/README.md

 * [A4988 Stepper Motor Driver](https://www.amazon.com/HiLetgo-Stepstick-Stepper-Printer-Compatible/dp/B07BND65C8) ($2).
 A Pico microcontroller is not designed to power a motor directly and you will need power electronics.
-The [A4988](https://www.pololu.com/file/0j450/a4988_dmos_microstepping_driver_with_translator.pdf) gives you both the power and an easy-to-use interface which makes the firmware less complex and provides a number of protections (such as overcurrent protection).
+The [A4988](https://www.pololu.com/file/0j450/a4988_dmos_microstepping_driver_with_translator.pdf) gives you both the power and an easy-to-use interface which make the motor run smooth and quiet (using microstepping) and provides a number of protections (such as overcurrent protection).
 * [Power connector](https://www.digikey.com/en/products/detail/mpd-memory-protection-devices/EJ501B/2439533) ($1).
 I'm going with a 5.5mm barrel jack but it's really up to you.
 The design will support between 12V and around 30V but you'll want to double check the limits